MOSH-Insa-Toulouse/2021_2022_LIEVRE_NGUYEN/README.md

 - [x] The Node-RED flow for the dashboard.
 - [x] The sensor's datasheet.

-Here is a picture of our circuit:
+Here is a picture of our circuit: <br>
 <img src="/Documents/Pictures/ARDUINO.jpg" height="500"> <br>

 ## Lora <a name="p2"></a>